MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianWriter) WriteString32(str string) (int, error)
 ```
-WriteString32 Writes the length of the string, using ReadUint32 and then reads the bytes of the string
+WriteString32 Writes the length of the string, using ReadUint32 and then Writes the bytes of the string

 #### func (*BigEndianWriter) WriteString64